 As previously noted, DCF is committed to reducing fraud in all of the benefits programs it administers.
 Under the current administration, every effort has been made to rebuild a previously-dismantled Anti-Fraud Unit.
 In 2012, for example, DCF's Wichita Region had no one dedicated to fighting fraud.
-DCF embarked on a strategic planning journey to make the task of fraud prevention and prosecution a high priority of this agency all across the state.
+DCF embarked on a strategic planning journey to make the task of fraud prevention and prosecution a high priority for this agency all across the state.

-A Director of Fraud Investigations was designated to spearhead the statewide effort, and the agency immediately reformed agency policies that had overlooked or facilitated fraud.
+A Director of Fraud Investigations was designated to spearhead the statewide effort, and the agency immediately reformed policies that had overlooked or facilitated fraud.
 DCF researched other states' successful anti-fraud initiatives, pursued legislative authority to hire additional fraud investigators and support staff, prosecuted pending cases that were growing stale from lack of attention, and identified cost-effective tools needed to support a robust and sustained agency anti-fraud effort.
 The chore of training new investigators and creating protocols and data tracking systems for the professional handling of fraud data and related reports was extensive.

 Since this effort was launched, tremendous improvements have been made to DCF's antifraud efforts and programs.
-As an illustration of these wholesale enhancements, consider that prior to SFY 2012, the agency did not have a comprehensive tracking mechanism for fraud investigations and judgments in a central data repository.
-Given the agency's newfound focus on fraud-fighting initiatives with the dawn under the Brownback Administration, this was remedied as soon as possible.
-For SFY 2012, there were only 1,213 total fraud investigations initiated statewide.
-In SFY 2013, that total number of initiated investigations jumped to 3,094.
-In SFY 2014, total investigations were 3,868, and in SFY 2015 the number was 2,601.
-The total dollar amount of fraud judgments established statewide went from \$941,846 in SFY 2013, to nearly \$1.8 million in SFY 2014, and to more than \$3.2 million in SFY 2015.
+As an illustration of these wholesale enhancements, consider that prior to FY 2012, the agency did not have a comprehensive tracking mechanism for fraud investigations and judgments in a central data repository.
+Given the agency's newfound focus on fraud-fighting initiatives with the dawn of the Brownback Administration, this was remedied as soon as possible.
+For FY 2012, there were only 1,213 total fraud investigations initiated statewide.
+In FY 2013, that total number of initiated investigations jumped to 3,094.
+In FY 2014, total investigations were 3,868, and in FY 2015 the number was 2,601.
+The total dollar amount of fraud judgments established statewide went from \$941,846 in FY 2013, to nearly \$1.8 million in FY 2014, and to more than \$3.2 million in FY 2015.
 Apart from the actual judgment amounts, there have also been substantial programs savings realized by DCF's fraud-fighting efforts.
 These program savings come from identifying, adjudicating and closing fraudulent cases.
+In 2014, Kansas ranked second in the country in total state SNAP fraud prosecution convictions with 379.
+That same year, Kansas was number one in the country in state SNAP fraud prosecution convictions per capita, with one conviction per 7,636 citizens.

 DCF has dedicated two staff to centralize and process incorrect benefits for individuals who are receiving duplicate assistance in another state.
 This work is based on the Public Assistance Reporting Information System (PARIS) report.
 PARIS is a federal-state partnership that ensures the integrity of public assistance programs through detecting and deterring improper payments.
 PARIS works with all 50 states, the District of Columbia and Puerto Rico to assist in maintaining the honorable intentions of public benefits programs.
 PARIS is voluntary, and Kansas is one of the original states to implement the match program.
 On a quarterly basis, Kansas submits the information on our public assistance recipients for matching to other states, the Veterans Affairs compensation system, and the federal compensation system, for the purpose of identifying individuals who may be receiving duplicate assistance in another state and to ensure that individual income sources are counted correctly in the household's eligibility determination.
-In SFY 2015, two staff members completed work resulting in a savings or cost avoidance of \$869,767.
+In FY 2015, two staff members completed work resulting in a savings or cost avoidance of \$869,767.